 - Check your brake pads and worn rotors.
 Also consider the age of your braking fluid

 - Check rest life of your tires.
-If you are worried about your tires: GO CHANGE THEM BEFORE YOU HEAD OUT (we have no tire service in the paddock).
+If you are worried about your tires: GO CHANGE THEM BEFORE YOU HEAD OUT (we have no tire service in the paddock because we believe that you are just hell of badly prepared coming with worn tires to the track).
 Besides knobby tires, we allow all tire types, because you should know best what they and you are capable of.
 Inform yourself for recommended tire pressures, because we don’t know.
-New Dunlop motorcycle tires are highly recommended

 - Bring rain- or street bike tires if it supposed to rain.
 All track day events and organizers are- like ours- rain or shine, and nobody gives rain-checks!

-- Tape (painter tape is good) over all lights AND tape over the speedometer.
-You do not need the speedometer on the racetrack.
-It is an unsafe distraction
+- Suggested is it to tape over your speedometer.
+You do not need to know how fast you are.
+It is an unsafe distraction!

 - Suspension setup: Don’t waste time and money on this too much.
-A better rider would makes 10-20 seconds less on your bike with the same setup.
+A better rider would make 10-20 seconds less on your bike with the same setup.
 Just come out and have fun!

 Check your Gear

 It is time to consider your PROTECTION under the motto… the more the better!
 Regular street rider gear is fine.
 Nobody else then yourself is responsible for a road rash you may get.
 In case you need to add some gear- once you’ve registered with Superbike-Coach- you’ll have access to great discounts by our sponsors.
 Take advantage of it!: